mszuyx/OS-TR/README.md

-Supplementary materials One-Shot Texture Retrieval with Global Context Metric in ijcai2019.
+This repo is a re-implementation of the model published in One-Shot Texture Retrieval with Global Context Metric in ijcai2019.
-Code has been available!
-Readme for running will be availabe recently!